How to Get Tooth Abscess Pain Relief Fast

 Drink chamomile tea.

-Chamomile tea has long been a natural remedy for various ailments, including pain relief.
+Chamomile tea has long been a natural remedy for various ailments, including abscess pain relief.
 Chamomile contains compounds that have anti-inflammatory and analgesic properties.

 How Do You Get a Tooth Abscess?